usmaanalii/javascript/JavaScript30/analysis.md

 ### variables

-Like SASS, you can create variables for use throughout your stylsheet.
+Like SASS, you can create variables for use throughout your stylesheet.

 ``` CSS
 /* Definition */